SediqeAzimi/sediqeAzimi/README.md

 # Hi, I'm Sediqe! 👋

 ## 🚀 About Me
-I'm a full stack developer...
+I'm a full stack developer.

+Also, I developed site:https://gazinanhoney.com , with javascript and expressJS.

 ## Other Common Github Profile Sections
 👩‍💻 I'm currently working on Freelance project,